Download Careers360 App

 Negligent Tort-

 In particular, negligence refers to a defendant's violation of a legal duty against a plaintiff that causes unfavourable harm.
-The plaintiff must persuade the court that the defendant owed them a duty of care, which they breached and caused damages to prove the tort of negligence.
+The plaintiff must persuade the court that the defendant owed them a duty of care, which they breached and caused damages to prove the Negligence in Tort.

 Vicarious Liability-